multipath-tcp/mptcpd/README.md

 ## Execution
-`mptcpd` may be started in a number of ways depending on whether or not `systemd` is used to run installed binares, or if it is run directly from the source distribution (e.g. when debugging development versions) without installation.
+`mptcpd` may be started in a number of ways depending on whether or not `systemd` is used to run installed binaries, or if it is run directly from the source tree (e.g. when debugging development versions) without installation.

-### Installed Binaries
+### Executing an Installed `mptcpd`
 #### Without `systemd`
 For now, `mptcpd` does not provide a traditional System V "init scripts".
 In general the `mptcpd` program may be run directly from